 Bless container gardening, as it lets the imaginative gardener in you convert each dead or free space in your home into a beautiful container garden.
 Combine this with the innovative concept of vertical gardening and each wall is transformed into functional greenery.
 Make a container vertical garden around your home and you wouldn't have to live in a barren metropolis home ever again.

 What is Vertical Gardening?

-Vertical gardening is having plants in containers with the intent of multiplying the number of plants in a certain space, which would depend on the tiers or stacks of containers you will use.
+Vertical gardening is growing plants in containers with the intent of multiplying the number of plants in a certain space, which incorporates tiers or stacks of the containers you'll use.
 This maximizes the use of space in office and apartment buildings like the front façade, back and sides of buildings.

 Garden containers come in all shapes, sizes and materials.
-You can go to the garden shops in the nearest mall, but before you do that, why not look around your back yard, garden sheds, garbage containers, attic, and even your kitchen cabinets for any containers you can possibly use.
+You can go to the garden shops in the nearest mall, but before you do that, why not look around your back yard, garden shed, garbage containers, attic, and even in your kitchen cabinets for any containers you could use.
 Let's look at some DIY materials for now.
 One consideration is that these container materials can be used to erect a vertical garden.